Marveawan/cyber-security-/README.md

 A man-in-the-middle attack is a type of cyber threat where a cybercriminal intercepts communication between two individuals in order to steal data.
 For example, on an unsecure WiFi network, an attacker could intercept data being passed from the victim’s device and the network.
 # Distributed denial-of-service
 (DDoS) attacks are those in which multiple systems disrupt the traffic of a targeted system, such as a server, website or other network resource.
-By flooding the target with messages, connection requests or packets, the attackers can slow the system or crash it, preventing legitimate traffic from using it.
+By flooding the target w . ith messages, connection requests or packets, the attackers can slow the system or crash it, preventing legitimate traffic from using it.
 # SQL injection
 An SQL (structured language query) injection is a type of cyber-attack used to take control of and steal data from a database.
 Cybercriminals exploit vulnerabilities in data-driven applications to insert malicious code into a databased via a malicious SQL statement.
 This gives them access to the sensitive information contained in the database.

 # CIA triad
-Confidentiality, integrity and availability, also known as the CIA triad, is a model designed to guide policies for information security within an organization.
-The model is also sometimes referred to as the AIC triad (availability, integrity and confidentiality) to avoid confusion with the Central Intelligence Agency.
-Although elements of the triad are three of the most foundational and crucial cybersecurity needs, experts believe the CIA triad needs an upgrade to stay effective.
+The three letters in "CIA triad" stand for Confidentiality, Integrity, and Availability.
+The CIA triad is a common model that forms the basis for the development of security systems.
+They are used for finding vulnerabilities and methods for creating solutions.
 ## Confidentiality
-Confidentiality is roughly equivalent to privacy.
-Confidentiality measures are designed to prevent sensitive information from unauthorized access attempts.
-It is common for data to be categorized according to the amount and type of damage that could be done if it fell into the wrong hands.
-More or less stringent measures can then be implemented according to those categories.
+Confidentiality involves the efforts of an organization to make sure data is kept secret or private.
+To accomplish this, access to information must be controlled to prevent the unauthorized sharing of data—whether intentional or accidental.
 ## Integrity

-Integrity involves maintaining the consistency, accuracy and trustworthiness of data over its entire lifecycle.
-Data must not be changed in transit, and steps must be taken to ensure data cannot be altered by unauthorized people (for example, in a breach of confidentiality).
-## Availability
-Availability means information should be consistently and readily accessible for authorized parties.
-This involves properly maintaining hardware and technical infrastructure and systems that hold and display the information
-# password attack
-it’s a type of cyber attack where hackers attempt to access a file, folder, account, or computer secured with a password.
-It’s generally done with the help of software that expedites cracking or guessing passwords.
-That’s why following a secure practice when creating passwords is vital, like avoiding using your pet’s name, nicknames, apartment address, etc. These go-to passwords are too obvious, easy to guess, and successfully breach—, especially by those who know you personally.
+Integrity involves making sure your data is trustworthy and free from tampering.
+The integrity of your data is maintained only if the data is authentic, accurate, and reliable.
+##Availability

+Even if data is kept confidential and its integrity maintained, it is often useless unless it is available to those in the organization and the customers they serve.
+This means that systems, networks, and applications must be functioning as they should and when they should.
+Also, individuals with access to specific information must be able to consume it when they need to, and getting to the data should not take an inordinate amount of time.